sjfricke/awesome-webgl/README.md

 > WebGL related talks

-* [List of Presentations](https://www.khronos.org/webgl/wiki/Presentations) - A list presented by Khronos of various WebGL related presentations.
+* [List of Presentations](https://www.khronos.org/webgl/wiki/Presentations) - List presented by Khronos of various WebGL related presentations.

 ### Tools/Debugging

 > Tools for development and debugging WebGL

-* [WebGL Report](http://webglreport.com/?v=1) - A way to view the details of what your browser supports for WebGL.
+* [WebGL Report](http://webglreport.com/?v=1) - Way to view the details of what your browser supports for WebGL.
-* [WebGL Inspector](http://benvanik.github.io/WebGL-Inspector/) - A tool inspired by gDEBugger and PIX with the goal of making the development of advanced WebGL applications easier.
+* [WebGL Inspector](http://benvanik.github.io/WebGL-Inspector/) - Tool inspired by gDEBugger and PIX with the goal of making the development of advanced WebGL applications easier.
 * [WebGl Playground](http://webglplayground.net/) - The editor lets you work on the JavaScript code and the GLSL vertex/fragment shaders (if you have any) at the same time in a convenient way.
 Everything is organized, formatted and highlighted properly, just as you would like.
 * [WebGL Support Stats](http://webglstats.com/) - Interactive dashboard showing the support for WebGL features in different browsers and devices.
 * [WebGL Texture Tester](http://toji.github.io/texture-tester/) - Attempts to load one of every texture format supported by WebGL, intended to quickly show which formats your browser/device supports.